 With limited activities due to COVID emergency, many New Mexicans are hiking and exploring outdoor trails.
 We are obviously blessed with these opportunities to get out and enjoy the natural world.
 The term “dogs” has dual meaning here – 1) feet, often referred to as dogs in the early 20th century and 2) canines.
-While walking and hiking both “dogs” need to be prepared and protected from injuries and overuse.
+While walking and hiking both “dogs” need to be prepared and protected from foot injuries and overuse.

 As a podiatrist, I am often asked for recommendations on sock and footwear choices.
 Having properly fitting socks is important along with shoe/boot fit.
 Sock fit is often overlooked and from what I’ve recently observed on the trails sometime absent for a few newcomers to hiking.
 A synthetic blended sock is recommended over 100% cotton and I advise individuals that the thickness is a personal choice.
 Obviously, when purchasing new shoes/boots try them on with the thickness of sock you’re planning on using.